Having seen how to harvest honey from your beehives, there are more treasures awaiting you.

 Solar wax melter

 While the method described above works very well, it is also a multi-stage process and does tend to leave a rather strong aroma of beeswax in the kitchen (though it is quite pleasant).
 An alternative method that is commonly used is a solar max melter.

-As the name implies, this simply uses the sun's rays to create a very hot space in which the wax will melt and drain.
-This neat idea works very well, although it involves an up-front expense.
-An excellent solar wax melter is available from the PerfectBee Store, although many beekeepers make their own too.
+As the name implies, this simply uses the sun’s rays to create a very hot space in which the wax will melt and drain.
+This neat idea works very well.
+A solar wax melter is available from the PerfectBee Store, although many beekeepers make their own too.